nathanrchn/clserve/README.md

 - **Single node, full GPU**: `--nodes-per-worker 1 --num-gpus-per-worker 4`
 - **Multi-node distributed**: `--nodes-per-worker 4 --tp-size 16`
-- **Multiple instances per node**: `--num-gpus-per-worker 1 --use-router`
+- **Multiple instances per node**: `--num-gpus-per-worker 1`

-The router is automatically configured when needed for load balancing across multiple worker processes.
+The router is automatically enabled when there are multiple worker processes for load balancing.